CryptoRodeo/Broogle/README.md

-# Broogle
+# Broogle (Brew-gle)🍺
- Beer Brewery Search Engine🍺

-A Single Page Application (SPA) that finds breweries in your state.😎
+# A Single Page Application (SPA) that finds breweries in your state.😎

-#🚧Warning: Under Construction!🚧
+# 🚧 Warning: Under Construction!🚧

-#Future Additions include:
+# Future Additions include:
 * The ability to 'like' and store beer breweries.
 * Different search parameters you can use besides using your state.
 * Dark-mode